MIJOTHY/FOR_FLUX_SAKE/README.md

 // -- Terminal window -- \\
 git clone https://github.com/MIJOTHY/FOR_FLUX_SAKE.git
 cd FOR_FLUX_SAKE
-git checkout reactversion
-npm install gulp browserify -g npm install
+npm install gulp browserify -g npm install gulp

+// -- Terminal window 2 -- \\
+python -m SimpleHTTPServer

+// -- browser -- \\
+localhost:8000
 ```

-So now you know what Flux is, and you've installed the shizzle, you're good to get coding, right?
+So now you've installed the shizzle, you're good to get coding, right?
 Wrong.
 We've got some preparatory work to do first.
-If you want to compare the purely React version and the Flux version, just `git checkout fluxversion`.
+If you're on master, you'll be looking at the fully Flux-ified version.
+I highly recommend comparing the purely React version, the mid-transition-to-Flux version and the fully Flux version, which you can do with a `git checkout` between `reactversion`, `clearfruitversion` and `master`.
+If you're still gulping and server-ing, you'll be able to refresh your browser and see the new version.
+But it's the code we're interested in here.

 ##What is Flux?
 Flux is not a library, or even a module.
 It's a design pattern more than anything else.
 If you've done much React, you'll know that a big part of the design philosophy behind it is this __unidirectional data flow__ concept.
 Having a one-way flow of data through your app is meant to make interactions easier to reason about, as well as leading to a significantly more robust app as complexity grows.